Patriots owner Kraft cleared of massage parlor sex charge

 FORT LAUDERDALE, Fla.
-(AP) - Florida prosecutors dropped a misdemeanor charge against New England Patriots owner Robert Kraft on Thursday, saying they couldn’t go forward after courts blocked their use of video that allegedly shows him paying for massage parlor sex.
+(AP) - Florida prosecutors dropped a misdemeanor charge against New England Patriots owner Robert Kraft on Thursday after courts blocked their use of video that allegedly shows him paying for massage parlor sex.

 Palm Beach County court records show that the charge was dropped Thursday.
 Palm Beach State Attorney Dave Aronberg will explain the decision during an online press conference later Thursday.

+Court records show that the owner and manager of the Orchids of Asia Day Spa are still facing numerous felony charges related to running a house of prostitution.

-The Florida 4th District Court of Appeal found last month that Jupiter police violated the rights of Kraft and others when they secretly installed video cameras inside massage rooms at the Orchids of Asia Day Spa in early 2019.
+The Florida 4th District Court of Appeal found last month that Jupiter police violated the rights of Kraft and the other customers when they secretly installed video cameras inside massage rooms at the spa in early 2019.
 The court then blocked use of the video footage at trial.

 The recordings, which have not been made public, are the only known evidence the men paid for sex.
+It could not be immediately determined if the charges against the other men have also been dropped, but that is likely.

 Prosecutors decided this week not to appeal that decision to the Florida Supreme Court, saying a loss there could have “broader, negative implications” on future law enforcement investigations beyond the Kraft case.